argonne-lcf/ai-science-training-series/00_introToAlcf/03_jobQueuesSubmission.md

 python -c 'print(1 + 1)'
 ```

-If you changed `hello.sh` to contain these `#COBALT` directives,
-then you could simply submit the job without any of these flags on the command line:
+If you change `hello.sh` to contain these `#COBALT` directives, you can submit the script without repeating any flags in the shell:

 ```bash
 $ qsub-gpu hello.sh